-Michael Cullen,

-Community Partnerships

-SWSE

-(SW Sports & Entertainment)
+Michael Cullen, Community Partnerships SWSE (SW Sports & Entertainment) Sudbury Wolves, Sudbury FIVE Basketball, Sudbury Spartans

-Sudbury Wolves,

-Sudbury FIVE Basketball,

-Sudbury Spartans

 In many public facilities, infrastructures are often grandfathered in as ok to use.
 But the accessibility and equality must not be status quo.
-Some simply say, "we are doing our part to accommodate those who may need it".
+Some simply say, "we are doing our part to accommodate those who

+The program is based on tackling issues around social isolation, inclusion, and promoting companionship may need it".
 In the opinion of SW Sports & Entertainment and its sporting affiliates (Sudbury Wolves, Sudbury FIVE Basketball, Sudbury Spartans) this issue is being addressed for the 2019/20 sporting seasons and every season thereafter making the safety and wellbeing of the fan experience a top priority regardless of social, physical circumstance, or age.